zhullyb/monyhar/monyhar/docs/google_play_services.md

 is to import it through the Android SDK manager as a Maven repository.
 That repository contains multiple versions of the library split into separate APIs (for example Cast, GCM, Android Pay, etc).
-To avoid downloading a lot of data we don't need to build Chrome, android checkouts of Chromium download an archive containing only the APIs we currently need in Chrome, and in a single version.
+To avoid downloading a lot of data we don't need to build Chrome, android checkouts of Monyhar download an archive containing only the APIs we currently need in Chrome, and in a single version.

 The up to date list of clients and version used can be seen in